Recyclability / design for recycling

-All packaging released on the market must be recyclable.
-From 2030, the following recyclability criteria (fleshed out in 2027) will apply:
+All packaging put on the market must be recyclable.
+As from 2030, the following criteria (further specified by 2027) will apply for recyclability:

 - Designed for recycling

-- Easy to sort into specific, homogeneous output flows
+- Easy to sort into specific, homogeneous output streams

-- Recycling in a way that conserves primary raw materials
+- Recyclable in such a way that primary raw materials are saved

-By the start of 2028, the European Commission will publicise directives for design for recycling, including so-called recycling performance grades (RPGs).
-These are recyclability scores, expressed as a percentage of the weight of the packaging that is recyclable, and will apply from 2030.
+By early 2028 at the latest, the European Commission will publish design for recycling guidelines, including so-called recycling performance grades (RPGs).
+These are performance classes for recyclability, expressed as a percentage of the packaging weight that is recyclable.
+These will apply from 2030 onward.

-From this date, a distinction will be made between 22 types of packaging (excluding packaging cf. SUP legislation).
-For each of these packaging types criteria will be drawn up how the RPGs must be calculated.
+From then on, a distinction will be made between 22 types of packaging (excluding packaging cf. SUP legislation).
+For each of these packaging types, conditions will be established on how the RPGs should be calculated.

 - Class A: 95% recyclable or more